The Gift of Life

 SHARE THIS STORY

-When Larry was a child, he contracted an infection that required the use of sulfa drugs.
-He recovered quickly and was able to lead a normal life, and it wasn’t until many years later that the effects of the medication took a toll on his body.
+When Larry was a child, he contracted an infection that required treatment.
+He recovered quickly and was able to lead a normal life, and it wasn’t until many years later that the effects of the childhood illness took a toll on his kidney function.

-To replace his failing kidneys, Larry underwent a renal transplant at Vanderbilt University Medical Center.
+Due to his failing kidneys, Larry underwent a kidney transplant at Vanderbilt University Medical Center.
 That was seven years ago, and today he is healthy, happy and grateful for the care he received.

 "Patients who are lucky enough to receive a kidney transplant have a lot more hope, better survival outcomes and better quality of life overall.”